 Hisoka looked away.
 "Which explains why he would view Tsuzuki as a traitor.
 Even if Tsuzuki didn't use the power he has, he would still have the potential to be a threat to King Enma's authority."

-The Count nodded slowly.
+The Count nodded.
 "Or, if Enma got his way, Tsuzuki could make his authority absolute.
 I have no desire to see either come to pass.
 And I have little doubt that if Tsuzuki knew he was being used, he could split this world into two opposing factions all too easily.
-Especially if he were under Dr Muraki's influence."
+You can understand why Enma rightly fears him falling under Dr. Muraki's influence."

 Hisoka started at that.
 He turned to the Count in disbelief, saying, "No. You've got him all wrong.
 Tsuzuki would never work with Muraki, under any circumstances.
 He hates that man more than anything.
 That's why he left in the first place!
 He was talking about finding a 'lead' to Muraki's whereabouts.
-He wants to put this right, fix what he failed to do before.
+He wants to put this right, fix what he failed to do before and finally kill that man.
 That isn't treason, Count, it's an act of loyalty!
-I know the only reason he went alone is to protect me.
-And even though I don't agree with that, and I know it's against policy, I can't say I wouldn't do the same thing for him.
-Doesn't that mean I'm just as guilty as he is?"
+He probably went alone to protect me, so any repercussions fall squarely on him."

-"I don't doubt his intentions, Kurosaki.
-But it has long been Muraki's goal to awaken Tsuzuki's true power and use it for his own purpose, and that cannot be ignored."
+"You're getting ahead of yourself, Kurosaki," the Count tried to calm him.
+Or, perhaps, make sure he kept his voice down.
+"I don't distrust Tsuzuki's intentions, and I'm not wholly sure that Enma does either.
+But it has long been Muraki's goal to awaken Tsuzuki's true power and use it toward his own purpose; and that cannot be ignored."

-"The child of a forbidden union between a human woman and a demon," the Count said without missing a beat—which made Hisoka wonder what motive the Count must have for telling him of such a thing, if it was so forbidden.
+"The child of a forbidden union between a human woman and a demon," the Count said without missing a beat—as though he had been waiting to tell someone, the right person, for a long time.

 Yes, Hisoka knew that well enough.
-Although a part of him could not help wondering, If I were in Tsuzuki's place, would I want to know the truth about myself?
-That was a question he did not have an answer to.
+He wanted to tell the Count his warning had come four years too late.
+But he couldn't help wondering, If I were in Tsuzuki's place, would I want to know the truth about myself?
+That was a question he did not have an answer to—and God willing, he would never need one.

 He turned away so that Hisoka was looking at the back of his mask as he said: "No sentence can be as unendurable as the pain of bearing that secret, but it is what I must do.
 That child is more dear to me than anything in this world.
-I know that is difficult for you to understand, Kurosaki, seeing how cruelly I treat him from an outsider's perspective, but you must believe me when I say I only do it for his own good.
+I know that is difficult for you to understand, Kurosaki, seeing how cruelly I treat him, but you must believe me when I say I only do it for his own good.
 It is the only way I can touch him, the only way I can stand the sheer agony of being in his presence.
 He is all I have left.
-The thought of losing him is—" He fought uncharacteristically for words.
-"It's more frightening to me than anything."
+The thought of losing him is . . ."
+He fought uncharacteristically for words.
+"It's more frightening than anything."

 Listening to the Count say such things about his partner, Hisoka was at a loss.
-Wouldn't it, by the other's own admission, just make things more difficult for Hisoka to know these things?
+Wouldn't it not, by the other's own admission, just make things more difficult for Hisoka to know these things?
 "Why are you telling me this?"

 "Tatsumi has told me the same thing."